marisapapagelis/media-partisanship-2020/README.md

 the news sources explored in the project.
 The JSON files were created during data collection to store data frames of scraped data, and they were used in data exploration to import the data for exploration and analysis.

+* MarisaPapagelis_NatalieReid_PredictingMediaPartisanship.pdf - this is the
+final research paper for our project.